 Students are invited to submit proposals that demonstrate research that addresses issues of local, national and global importance, and that connect with the University of Toronto’s Strategic Research Plan.
 This year the focus is on Knowledge Translation (KT), which refers to the translation of research results into knowledge available to others beyond academia.
 KT moves research from the laboratory, the research journal, and the academic conference into the hands of people who can put it to practical use.
 It includes synthesis, multiple ways of presentation and distribution, exchange, and ethical application of knowledge for the purpose of benefiting knowledge users and improving lives.
 Research results must be presented in accessible, non-technical language, images and graphs that can be understood by a layperson or non-specialist as well as by the expert.
 One main objective is to make research understandable without trivializing or over-simplifying.
 Such is the challenge of Knowledge Translation!

-A panel of judges will evaluate each poster presentation based on students' presentation of their work, based on the following evaluation criteria: Content & Comprehension; Visual Information & Organization; Communication; Engagement; Citations, References, & Context.
-Students should be prepared to explain their poster to a judge who is not familiar with their field.
-Please refer to the detailed judging rubric for additional information.
+A panel of judges from a variety of fields will evaluate each poster and presentation, based on the following evaluation criteria: Content & Comprehension; Visual Information & Organization; Communication; Citations, References, & Context.
+Detailed judging rubric and additional information to follow.

-Students will fill out a poster proposal submission that includes a short description of their topic and a 250-300 word abstract of their work, together with a faculty support form.
-Once complete, both documents should be emailed to Nina Adamo.
+Students must fill out a poster proposal submission form that includes a short description of their topic and a 250-300 word abstract of their work.
+This submission form must be accompanied faculty support form completed by their faculty supervisor/instructor in order to be elegible.

-Twenty proposals will be selected from among the submissions for the Research Poster Forum.
-Successful applicants will be contacted by March 5th.
-To help prepare for the Forum, students will be invited to participate in a mandatory research skills and poster workshop on either March 7th or 8th.
+Twelve proposals will be selected from the submissions for the Research Poster Forum.
+Successful applicants will be contacted the week of March 1st and will be asked to review a mandatory asynchronous research skills and poster presentation.

-Research Skills and Poster Presentation Information Session for finalists (mandatory): March 7 or 8, 2019 - invitation will be sent to the finalists with details of time and location.
+Asynchronous Research Skills and Poster Presentation Information for finalists (mandatory): presentation to be reviewed by March 8, 2021.
+Emails will sent to the finalists with additonal details.

 Students are also encouraged to work with their liaison librarians.

-Cash prizes of $1000, $500 and $250 will be awarded to first, second and third place winners, who will also be invited to have a digital version of their poster available in TSpace.
+Cash prizes of $1000, $500 and $250 will be awarded to first, second and third place winners.
+The winners' posters and their accompanying videos will be posted to the UTSC Library website, with the invitation to have a digital version of their poster archived in TSpace.

-All twenty final participants will receive a Certificate of Participation and will receive a notation on their transcript as part of Co-Curricular Record program.
+All twelve final participants will receive a Certificate of Participation and will receive a notation on their transcript as part of Co-Curricular Record program.

-Prizes are jointly funded by the UTSC Library and the Office of the Vice-Principal, Research.
+Prizes are jointly funded by the UTSC Library and the Office of the Vice-Principal Research and Innovation.